 I recited the poem to the ladies at my table and after the first two lines, the room became quiet.
 Everyone was listening to me read this poem, but yet everyone heard it differently.
-When you read the poem (this is the newsletter I was reading the poem from), each question may mean something to any one of us.
+When you read the poem, each question may mean something to any one of us.
 Because we all live our lives differently, the poem will mean something different to each of us.

 In this group of perfectly coiffed ladies who were dressed to the nines, the poem was an insult.
 I scored absolutely no points if I had been bucking for them and, it was then I realized I had to find another Bible study group where I could be comfortable and where the people had a similar belief system.